fenglichaoHD/wireless-esp32-tools/README.md

 - Logitech Arx Control
 - ...

-For ESP8266, this is not far from UDP FLOOD...😰

 It is also affected by the surrounding radio environment, your AP situation (some NICs have terrible AP performance), distance, etc.